/ˌtirəmēˈso͞ o,-ˈmēso͞ o/

 2017 was a big year for TFB.
 Style Weekly named me one of the top 40 in their cover story.

-In April 2016 founded the TFB Agency, a social media-focused marketing and PR strategic consulting firm with a client list including Sonabank, Patient First, James River Air Conditioning and the VCU Brandcenter.
+Here's my official bio: Christina Dick is the founder of TFB Agency, a social media-focused marketing and PR strategic consulting firm with a client list including McDonalds, Scottish Salmon Company, Patient First, and the VCU Brandcenter.
 Christina was named by Style Weekly as one of Richmond’s Top 40 Under 40 recipients for the class for 2017 and VCU Alumni’s 10 Under 10.

-The former president of the Richmond Ad Club and associate board member for Richmond CenterStage served on the board of the Public Relations Society of America’s Richmond Chapter and currently serves on the Wine, Women & Shoes committee to benefit Bon Secours Forensic Nursing and the junior board of Celebrate RVA.
+An VCU’s Robertson School of Media and Culture as an adjunct professor of advertising and served as president of the Advertising Club of Richmond, the former president of the Richmond Ad Club and associate board member for Richmond CenterStage served on the board of the Public Relations Society of America’s Richmond Chapter, Wine, Women & Shoes committee to benefit Bon Secours Forensic Nursing and the junior board of Celebrate RVA.